-Oakton provides services to assist students in making appropriate academic and career plans, addressing other issues, and enriching their Oakton experience through co-curricular activities.
+Oakton provides services to assist students in making appropriate academic and career plans, enriching their Oakton experience through co-curricular activities, and addressing other issues.

 Academic Advising and Educational Planning